zhendongli2008/zhendongli2008.github.io/_pages/research.md

 ## 1. Quantum algorithms for electronic structure problems

 We are the first to develop quantum algorithms for molecular response properties[1] and perform real experimental simulation of molecular absorption spectra on quantum hardware[2].
+We are also interested in designing new efficient quantum wavefunction ansatz[3] for studying multi-configurational problems using quantum computers[4].

 <img src="../images/vqr.jpeg" width="500">